emqx/emqx-operator/docs/en_US/deployment/on-gcp-gke.md

 Here, we pick up `standard` as storage class in the guide

-For more storage classes, refer to [gcp docs](https://cloud.google.com/kubernetes-engine/docs/concepts/persistent-volumes#storageclasses)
+For more storage classes, please check [gcp docs](https://cloud.google.com/kubernetes-engine/docs/concepts/persistent-volumes#storageclasses)

 ### Deploying EMQX Cluster

 Below are the relevant configurations for EMQX Custom Resource.
 Choose the corresponding APIVersion based on the EMQX version you want to deploy.
-For specific compatibility relationships, See [EMQX Operator Compatibility](../README.md):
+For specific compatibility relationships, please check [EMQX Operator Compatibility](../README.md):

 :::: tabs type:card
 ::: tab v2alpha1